-(Elective) This course provides the opportunity to explore women's health issues and their implications for health care.
+(\Elective) This course provides the opportunity to explore women's health issues and their implications for health care.

 4368.
-Conducting Life Review with Elderly Clients
+Conducting Life Review with Elderly Clients (3:3:0 O)

-(Elective) Designed to acquaint students with concepts and processes of conducting life review with elderly clients.
+(\Elective) Conducting life review is designed to acquaint students with concepts and processes of conducting life review with elderly clients.
 Included in this course are two primary goals in conducting life review with elderly clients.
 The first goal is on the emotional level with the outcome being to decrease anxiety and increase the client's sense of satisfaction, pride, and accomplishment about their life.
 The second goal is on a cognitive level with the outcome being to heighten the client's awareness of the strengths and resources they have used to meet previous life challenges.